madlandproject/gulp-modernizr-build/README.md

     './**/*.js',
     './**/*.css',
     '!./**/modernizr*.js']) // Don't forget to exclude any other Modernizr files you may have in your sources.
-    .pipe( modernizr({
+    .pipe( modernizr('modernizr.js', {
-        file : 'modernizr.js',
-        cssPrefix   : 'feat-',
+        cssPrefix   : 'feat-'
-        options : [
-            ''
-        ]
     })
     .pipe( uglify() ); // this plugin won't do it for  you.

 ```

 ## Config
-The plugin function accepts one options argument with the following properties :
+The plugin function accepts two parameters.
+The file name and a config object with the following properties:

 - `file`